nextcryptodeal/abhinavcrypto/README.md

-in the constructor field, type "gm base", then click deploy and verify. it will auto-verify the contract on basescan. step 6: claim your role after successful deployment and verification, go to: http://guild.xyz/base and claim the deployer role.
+in the constructor field, type "gm base", then click deploy and verify. it will auto-verify the contract on basescan. step 6: claim your role after successful deployment and verification, go to: http://guild.xyz/base and claim the deployer role. what you just did? you deployed a simple contract that stores the message "gm base" fully onchain on base.